tastyigniter/docs/contribution-guide.md

 If you have a feature idea, the TastyIgniter forum is the best place to suggest it.
 Please do not use GitHub issues to suggest a new feature.

 Use GitHub only if you plan to contribute and develop a new feature.
-If you'd like to discuss your idea first, you can always join us on [Slack](http://slack.tastyigniter.com/) before posting it "officially" anywhere.
+If you'd like to discuss your idea first, you can always join us on <a href="https://tastyigniter.com/slack" target="_blank">Slack</a> before posting it "officially" anywhere.

 ## Reporting bugs